bigcode-project/bigcode-analysis/CONTRIBUTING.md

 *All are equally valuable to the community.*

+## License

+Note that all contributions are licensed under Apache 2.0 by default.
+The Technical Steering Committee (TSC) may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
+To request an exception, please describe the contribution, the alternative license, and the justification for using an alternative license for the described contribution.
+License exceptions must be approved by the TSC.
+Contributed files should contain license information indicating the open source license or licenses pertaining to the file.

 ## Submitting a new issue or feature request

 Do your best to follow these guidelines when submitting an issue or a feature